unity-framework/Config/docs/index.md

     'host' => 'localhost'
 ];
 ```
 and you want to access these configurations.
-Since a **Config** instance uses the [ArrayDriver](https://unity-framework.github.com/Config/Drivers/ArrayDriver) by default, this is you need to do:
+Since the **Config** class uses the [ArrayDriver](https://unity-framework.github.com/Config/Drivers/ArrayDriver) by default, this is all you need to do:

 ```php
 <?php